Terence Stamp, British actor who portrayed General Zod in early Superman films, dies at 87

 Stamp retained his looks as the years ticked by, his natural handsomeness hardened by a more grizzled look.

-He generally sought to keep his standards high, but up to a point.
+He generally sought to keep his standards high — to a point.

 “I don’t do crappy movies, unless I haven’t got the rent,” he said.